All Episodes

 I think that there's a bigger battle going on over in America.

-I think it's time that we stop fighting this conventional war in America and start bringing up some special warfare in America.
+I think it's time that we stop fighting this conventional war in America and start bringing up some special warship warfare in America.

 And it's interesting.

-I thought when I saw your call up on the board and you asked me if he's Jimmy Carter, I thought you're going to be talking about the Annapolis conference today involving the Middle East.
+I thought you're going to be talking about the Annapolis conference today involving the Middle East.

-So uh you kind of surprised me here.
+So you kind of surprised me here.

 Back in just a second.

-Uh and I was totally blindsided by where he went.
+And I was totally blindsided by where he went.

-Uh is disaffection and anger at Bush.
+His disaffection and anger at Bush.

-Uh price of gasoline, he said five bucks a gallon.
+Price of gasoline, he said five bucks a gallon.

 We're not paying five bucks a gallon.